brendanconnolly/BlogPosts/PanoramicQuality/Part2-DevOpsIsDifferent-Ownership.md

 With agile we see rise of tooling developed for *Continuous Integration* to alleviate the pain and reduce the risk in iterative development.

 In DevOps we see the rise of code and tools supporting *Continuous Deployment*.
-Even when many teams already had product installers, or automated deployment what was missing was the integration of that information.
+Even when many teams already had product installers, or automated deployments what was missing was the integration of that information.

-If developers are owning more of the product, as well as the release and deployments then testing naturally gets swept up in the process.
+If developers are owning more of the product, as well as release and deployments then testing naturally gets swept up in the process.
 In fact we see this pattern emerging with the concept of *Continuous Testing*.
 Code is being written, tools created to help solve the issue of integrating test execution and reporting into teams release pipeline.
+The feedback loop is extended to to provide rapid information to make it easier and faster for development to be responsive to change.

 ## Continuous Testing

 Automated testing is a loaded term.
 In developer circles it almost exclusively means unit and possibly integration tests.
 In QA it almost almost exclusively means end to end (e2e) tests, and is often synonymous with *Selenium*.

-On teams where both sets of tests exist their worlds may seldom interact.
+On teams where both sets of tests exist, their worlds may seldom interact.
 Developers may be aware of the *e2e* tests but they probably aren't writing them and less likely running them.

 Continuous Testing has nothing to do with the testing that most QA team members are most familiar with, exploratory testing.
-The purpose of the code and tooling the comprises a pipeline isn't for there to be some manual intervention required part of the way through it.
+The purpose of the code and tooling that comprises a pipeline isn't for there to be some manual intervention required part of the way through it.
 Putting exploratory testing somewhere in the later stages for the pipeline is akin to pointing a fire hose at someone and asking them to direct the flow to the next stage.

-If the [speed of devOps]() wasn't enough, the presence of *continuous testing* only puts more pressure on testers, simply because more attention is being drawn to testing.
+If the [speed of DevOps]() wasn't enough, the presence of *continuous testing* only puts more pressure on testers, simply because more attention is being drawn to testing.

 Automation engineers and product engineers are being drawn closer together.
 The importance and relevance of end to end automated tests is becoming more of a reality for product developers as they become run regularly as a post deploy verification tests.